Global surface temperature

 - Combined ocean, sea and land temperatures: the sea and land components are brought together in HadCRUT4.
 A time series calculated from these combined data tells us how the global (land and sea) average temperature has changed over time.

-The plots on the right show sea, land and combined annual average temperature anomaly times series (black lines) and the 95% confidence ranges in the values (gray areas; as with the previous time series we expect the true value to fall within this range in 19 out of 20 cases).
+The plots above show sea, land and combined annual average temperature anomaly times series (black lines) and the 95% confidence ranges in the values (gray areas; as with the previous time series we expect that in the long-run the true value will fall within this range in 19 out of 20 cases).

 HadCRUT4 is made up of observations recorded over more than 160 years and is extended up to the present each month with the new data that have been recorded.

 Tens of thousands of temperature observations are taken across the globe each day, both on land and at sea.

 - Sea surface temperature observations come from buoys deployed across the world's oceans and ships in the Voluntary Observing Ship Programme.
 Together they take around 1.5 million observations each month.
 These are checked by computer and any obviously inaccurate readings are excluded.
 More information is available at our page about the Surface temperature of the oceans and seas.

 - The temperature over land comes from about 1,300 observing stations each month.
 Stations take daily readings and use them to create a monthly average, which is then sent off for use by climate researchers.
 The figures from each are checked both by computer and manually to find and remove any problems.
 More information is available at our page about Near-surface temperature over land.

 These observations are combined with archives of historical observations that have been gathered over the past 165 years.
 The historical data are adjusted to minimise the effects of changes in the way measurements were made.